manninofrancesco/algorithms/README.md

-# algorithms
+# 📚 Known algorithms
-📚 Known algorithms implementations in different languages.
+This is a list of known algorithms implementations in different languages.

+Every algorithm have its implementation and its test.

+## 👉🏼 Sorting

+- MergeSort
+- QuickSort
+- HeapSort